tidyverse/tidyr/tests/testthat/_snaps/nest-legacy.md

       (expect_error(unnest_legacy(df)))
     Output
       <error/rlang_error>
-      All nested columns must have the same number of elements.
+      Error in `unnest_legacy()`: All nested columns must have the same number of elements.

 ---